+'''

-prod ver nastran example acid=123
+nast ver example acid=123

+'''

 This job will be permitted to start.
 Since a regular expression was not defined, any non-null account ID is valid.

 For the following examples, assume "acvalid=w" is set in the initialization file and an account ID is not defined in any RC file.